How does in home care work? Clients often ask this question in an effort to understand the entire procedure.

 - In most cases, several staff and nurse visits take place over the first weeks, at no additional cost, to ensure satisfaction and complete caregiver compliance with your plan of care.

-- Once services reach their routine, we start carrying our regular supervisory visits (which can take up to two months), as stipulated in your plan of care and service agreement.
+- Once services reach their routine, we start carrying out regular supervisory visits, as stipulated in your plan of care and service agreement (reaching a service routine can take anything between two weeks and two months).
 At the same time, we start sending to authorized representatives or family members customized service reports.

 - You relax and start enjoying the peace of mind Assisting Hands Home Care provides.